kaaproject/kaa/doc/Customization-guide/How-to-contribute/Contribution-guide/index.md

 </ul>

 {: start="2"}
+2. Go to the root directory of your git code branch.
-2. Delete `test-gh-pages-*/` if it exists.
+3. Delete `test-gh-pages-*/` if it exists.
-3. Run `test-gh-pages.sh` script to generate documentation and start development server at [http://localhost:4000/](http://localhost:4000/).
+4. Run `test-gh-pages.sh` script to generate documentation and start development server at [http://localhost:4000/](http://localhost:4000/).

    ```bash
    user@host:/kaa$ ./test-gh-pages.sh